George Fleming (veterinary surgeon): Life

 Fleming served through the Crimean War.
-In 1860 he volunteered for the Second Opium War, and was present at the Third Battle of Taku Forts and the surrender of Beijing, receiving for his services a medal with two clasps.
-In 1866 he obtained the diploma of the Royal College of Veterinary Surgeons, and in 1867 served with the army in Syria and Egypt.
-On his return he spent some years with the Royal Engineers at Chatham.
-In 1879 he was appointed inspecting veterinary surgeon at the War Office, and in 1883 principal veterinary surgeon to the army.
-In 1887 he was made C.B. and in 1890 he retired from the army.
+In 1860, he volunteered for the Second Opium War, and was present at the Third Battle of Taku Forts and the surrender of Beijing, receiving for his services a medal with two clasps.
+In 1866, he obtained the diploma of the Royal College of Veterinary Surgeons, and in 1867, he served with the army in Syria and Egypt.
+On his return, he spent some years with the Royal Engineers at Chatham.
+In 1879, he was appointed inspecting veterinary surgeon at the War Office, and in 1883, he was appointed principal veterinary surgeon to the army.
+In 1887, he was made C.B., and in 1890, he retired from the army.

 Fleming became a vice-president of the Royal College of Veterinary Surgeons in 1867, a year after his admission, and a member of council in 1868.
 He was elected president in 1880.
 Agitation for an act of parliament to restrict the title of veterinary surgeon to the diploma-holders of the College had become acute, and he helped securing the passage through parliament of the Veterinary Surgeons Act 1881, which imposed a penalty on unqualified persons who used the title of veterinary surgeon.
 He was then re-elected president for three years in succession (1881–4), and again in 1886–7.

 In 1883 Fleming received the honorary degree of LL.D. from the University of Glasgow and he was appointed CB in the 1887 Golden Jubilee Honours.
 He gave his library of 900 books to the Royal College of Veterinary Surgeons in 1900.
 He died on 13 April 1901 at Higher Leigh, Combe Martin, North Devon, his residence in later life.